hiremaga/readings/README.md

 # Readings

 Collection of articles, papers and other interesting readings.
-Right not primarily related to distributed systems.
+Primarily about distributed systems right now.